a-boudoun/Inception_of_things/docs/k3s.md

 - install netools in server agent
 - config k3s server agent (https://docs.k3s.io/installation/configuration)
 - create eth1 for linux machines (agent/server)

+* p2:
+- the type of service should be ClusterIP
+- app3 should be selected by default
 - check why nodes create in server as well
 ![alt text](multiple_nodes.png)